jamwal69/cryptokitties/DEPLOYMENT_GUIDE.md

 This will deploy all 5 contracts:
 - ✅ KittyToken (ERC-20)
-- ✅ CryptoKitties (ERC-721 with genetics)
+- ✅ DigiCats (ERC-721 with genetics)
 - ✅ KittyMarketplace (Trading platform)
 - ✅ KittyBattle (Combat system)
 - ✅ KittyStaking (Reward system)